-Any student enrolled in a VLACS course has the advantage of meeting real career experts from a myriad of industries through our Nepris portal we call Career Connections.
+Any student enrolled in a VLACS course has the advantage of meeting real career experts from a myriad of industries through the Career Connections platform.
 These live virtual meetings enable students to communicate one-on-one with professionals who work in careers that the student is exploring.
 Career Connections are designed to provide every student with an opportunity to network with professionals, learn more about their career options, and collaborate with other students.